A young child marches across a clear indoor floor lane while touching one knee with the opposite hand as a grown-up models beside them.

 2. 02

-Let your child march through the lane while tapping each knee with the opposite hand or elbow.
+Have your child march while alternating each knee to the opposite hand or elbow.

 3. 03